Gauravgp14/SQL-Programming-/README.md

-these are my current sql assignments which i have done
+These are my current sql assignments which i have done.